anton-k/handle-pattern-servant-app/README.md

 In original Handle pattern we wrap external services with concrete interfaces.
 So interface is driven by external dependency.
 But I'd like to stress the point of user or app driven interfaces.
-We build small interfaces that are dedicated to concrete part of the app and use it localy.
-And on level of the executable we use concrete implemntation.
+We build small interfaces that are dedicated to concrete part of the app and use it locally.
+And on level of the executable we use concrete implementation.

 ### Links